Wild Alaskan Company

 Microwave Heating Instructions

-Do not defrost Sockeye Salmon Chowder prior to heating it up using the microwave method.
+Do not defrost Smoked Sockeye Salmon Chowder prior to heating it up using the microwave method.
 Simply remove the chowder from its packaging and place it in a microwave-safe bowl.

 • Place frozen block of soup in a microwavable bowl and cover with plastic wrap.